Music streaming service: Early examples

 Pandora Radio launched in 2005; the service initially allowed users to create and listen to internet radio stations based on categories such as genres, which could then be personalized by giving "thumbs up" and "thumbs down" ratings to songs and artists the user liked or disliked.
 The service's recommendation engine, the Music Genome Project, analyzes and determines songs based on various traits.
-As Pandora initially operated within the royalty framework enforced by SoundExchange for internet radio in the United States, the service did not allow users to freely choose songs to play on-demand, and users could only skip a limited number of songs per-hour (although users could later receive more skips by watching video advertisements).
+Pandora initially operated within the royalty framework enforced by SoundExchange for internet radio in the United States, resulting in operational limitations: users could not choose individual songs to play on-demand, and could only skip a limited number of songs per-hour (although users could later receive more skips by watching video advertisements).
+In 2008, the company joined with other internet radio companies to protest proposed rate changes by SoundExchange.